sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/update_frequency.md

 Repositories will never be updated more frequently than 45 seconds, and no less frequently than every 8 hours.

-After Sourcegraph has polled the code host for Git updates, the search index will automatically update a short while after (usually taking just a few minutes per repository).
+After Sourcegraph has updated a repository's Git data, the global search index will automatically update a short while after (usually a few minutes).

 ## Limiting repository updates